All Episodes

 They'll start teaching the new faked history so that everything that you and I have lived through will be forgotten and erased.

-And they'll tell the new people, you know, the new generations, they'll give them some BS made-up story about how Earth was attacked by aliens or something, and then Earth defended itself, and now we have to rebuild.
+And they'll tell the new people, you know, the new generations, they'll give them some BS made up story about how Earth was attacked by aliens or something.

 We're living in the aftermath of the alien assault.

-Because that's what we have been fed also.
+You know, some just some completely made up story because that's what we have been fed also.

-Our history is also fake.
+Our history is also a fake.

-So by the time this thing runs its course, which will take many, many years, could be five to ten years of global war, uh probably the majority of the human population will be dead.
+So by the time this thing runs its course, which will take many, many years, could be five to ten years of global war, probably the majority of the human population will be dead.

 They are ready to replace most of the world's population with automated systems.